-The U.S. government has recently enacted comprehensive tax legislation that includes significant changes to the taxation of business entities.
+The U.S. government has recently enacted comprehensive tax legislation, the Tax Cuts and Jobs Act of 2017, that includes significant changes to the taxation of business entities.
 These changes include, among others, (i) a permanent reduction to the corporate income tax rate, (ii) a partial limitation on the deductibility of business interest expense, (iii) a shift of the U.S. taxation of multinational corporations from a tax on worldwide income to a territorial system (along with certain rules designed to prevent erosion of the U.S. income tax base) and (iv) a one-time tax on accumulated offshore earnings held in cash and illiquid assets, with the latter taxed at a lower rate.

-In addition, beginning in 2022, the newly enacted tax legislation will require research and experimental expenditures to be capitalized and amortized ratably over a five-year period.
+In addition, beginning in 2022, the recently enacted tax legislation will require research and experimental expenditures to be capitalized and amortized atably over a five-year period.
 Any such expenditures attributable to research conducted outside the U.S. must be capitalized and amortized over a 15-year period.

 Notwithstanding the reduction in the corporate income tax rate, the overall impact of this tax reform is uncertain, and our business and financial condition could be adversely affected.
-In addition, it is uncertain if and to what extent various states will conform to the newly enacted federal tax law.
+In addition, it is uncertain if and to what extent various states will conform to the recently enacted federal tax law.